SkylineCommunications/dataminer-docs/connector-help/connector_help/Intelsat Flex Platform VSAT.md

 ## How to use

 On the **Remotes** page of this connector, you will find the Terminals and SSPCs tables.
-These tables are populated with data pulled from KAFKA broker via the Generic KAFKA Consumer
+These tables are populated with data pulled from KAFKA broker via the Generic KAFKA Consumer.

 The **Topic Settings** is where you can configure specific parameters related to importing data from KAFKA files.